camunda/camunda-docs-manual/content/user-guide/cdi-java-ee-integration/jta-transaction-integration.md

 ## Using JTA transaction integration with CockroachDB

-Please see the documentation section on [external transaction management with CockroachDB]({{< ref "/user-guide/process-engine/database/cockroachdb-configuration.md#using-external-transaction-management-with-the-spring-java-ee-integrations" >}}) to understand how to use the JTA Transaction Integration with CockroachDB.
+Please see the documentation section on [external transaction management with CockroachDB]({{< ref "/user-guide/process-engine/database/cockroachdb-configuration.md#using-external-transaction-management-with-the-spring-java-ee-integrations" >}}) to understand how to use the transaction integration with CockroachDB.

 ## Using JTA transaction integration with WebSphere Liberty